Things to do

 For seasonal updates of things to do see our blog

-There really is so much to see and do and something for everyone.
+There really is so much to see and do, something for everyone and you don't have to spend a fortune.
 Here are just some suggestions.

-Why not start with just relaxing with a glass of wine, cup of tea / cake and watch the wildlife in the back garden.
-Our friendly Robin - Alf is always dropping by for a visit.
-Alternatively if you are feeling social relax in the traditional local pub approx 450 yards up road.
+Alternatively, if you are feeling social relax in the traditional local pub approx 450 yards up the road.
 The Rose and Crown is a friendly local working country pub offering a range of simple home cooked pub food and has a fine selection of local and guest real ales.
-The pub serves bar food up to 9 pm but do not leave it to 8.59 to order.
+Newspapers can be found end of the bar if you want to sit and catch up on the craziness in the UK.
+The pub serves bar food up to 9 pm but do not leave it to 8.59 to order, sunday lunch is particularly good with generous portions.
 The pub can be busy.
-Th pub can cater for groups of friends but recommend booking as is a popular pub.
 The pub has a pool table and garden.
+Often Monday has a music open mic nite.
+If you play an instrument, go along, introduce yourself and go for it.
+Nice friendly bunch of musicians.
+The pub has a small function room and will cater for your group if available but you must book.

-Walks - At the cottage there is a folder with local walk including coastal.
-There is a great short one across the road.
+Walks - At the cottage there is a folder with local walk information including coastal.
+There is a great short walk directly across the road.
 Often you can see deer, rabbits, a great short walk.
 For those who would like to get some exercise the local area has some varied walking.
-From 1 mile to 30 miles the choices is yours.
+From 1 mile to 30 miles the choice is yours.
 For more info on walks call us.
+Cycling is good too, particularly at Bedgebury National Pinetum.

 Two really good cinema's (Kino in Hawkhurst or Rye), seriously this is the way to go to the cinema, small, very relaxing, bar.
 Both are good.
-Kino offer a two for one deal on Tuesdays which makes very affordable.
-Teenagers love it when they stay out cottage.
-Drop them off at either, you get some free time then pick up or they bus back (check bus times as only run one per hour).
+Kino offer a two for one deal on Tuesdays which makes it very affordable.
+Drop off your teenagers at either, you get some free time then pick them up or they bus back (check bus times as only run one per hour).
 In the evening you may even like to go or go as a family, enjoy Rye and then relax.
 You can easily book online.

-The local are is served by some fine restaurants for a full listing see the folder at the cottage and the local "Whats On" magazine hat can be picked up in local shops.
-Also see how amenities webpage.
-Alternatively, you could really indulge yourself and get your own chef into the house.
-If this wets your appetite as for details of possible local in house chef.
+The local area is served by some fine restaurants for a full listing see the folder at the cottage and the local "Whats On" magazine that can be picked up in local shops.
+Also see our amenities web page.
+Alternatively, you could really indulge yourself and get your own chef into the cottage.
+If this wets your appetite ask for details of possible local in house chef.

 In August, on the bank holiday Monday, the local village holds a summer fete and in some years, a soapbox derby.
 The village fete is great old fashioned simple fun.

 October brings autumn and the Northiam bonfire society.
-Check out timing of events and road closures here.
+A parade through the village, followed by a bonfire and fireworks.

 November time, try "chestnutting" up the end road on way to/from the Rose and Crown pub.
 Trees overhang A28